 The non-prime consumer-finance industry is highly competitive, and the competitiveness of the market continues to increase as new competitors continue to enter the market and certain existing competitors continue to expand their operations and become more aggressive in offering competitive terms.
 There are numerous financial service companies that provide consumer credit in the markets served by us, including banks, credit unions, other consumer finance companies and captive finance companies owned by automobile manufacturers and retailers.
 Many of these competitors have substantially greater financial resources than us.
-In addition, our competitors often provide financing on terms more favorable to automobile purchasers or dealers than we offer.
+In addition, some of our competitors often provide financing on terms more favorable to automobile purchasers or dealers than we offer.
 Many of these competitors also have long-standing relationships with automobile dealerships and may offer dealerships, or their customers, other forms of financing including dealer floor-plan financing and leasing, which are not provided by us.
 Providers of non-prime consumer financing have traditionally competed primarily on the basis of:

-- interest rates charged;

-- the quality of credit accepted;
+- interest rates charged; - the quality of credit accepted;

-- dealer discount:

-- amount paid to dealers relative to the wholesale book value;

-- the flexibility of Contract and Direct Loan terms offered; and - the quality of service provided.
+- dealer discount; - amount paid to dealers relative to the wholesale book value; - the flexibility of Contract and Direct Loan terms offered; and - the quality of service provided.

 Our ability to compete effectively with other companies offering similar financing arrangements depends in part on our ability to maintain close relationships with dealers of used and new vehicles.
 We may not be able to compete successfully in this market or against these competitors.
-In recent years, it has become increasingly difficult for the Company to match or exceed pricing of its competitors, which has generally resulted in declining Contract acquisition rates during the 2018 and 2019 fiscal years.
+In recent years, it has become increasingly difficult for the Company to match or exceed pricing of its competitors, which has generally resulted in declining Contract acquisition rates during the 2019 and 2020 fiscal years.

 We have focused on a segment of the market composed of consumers who typically do not meet the more stringent credit requirements of traditional consumer financing sources and whose needs, as a result, have not been addressed consistently by such financing sources.
 As new and existing providers of consumer financing have undertaken to penetrate our targeted market segment, we have experienced increasing pressure to reduce our interest rates, fees and dealer discounts in order to maintain our market share.
-The Company's average dealer discount on Contracts purchased for the fiscal years ended March 31, 2019 and 2018 was 8.2% and 7.4%, respectively.
-The Company's average APR on Contracts purchased for the fiscal years ended March 31, 2019 and 2018, was 23.5% and 22.4%, respectively.
+The Company's average dealer discount on Contracts purchased for the fiscal years ended March 31, 2020 and 2019 was 7.9% and 8.2%, respectively.
+The Company's average APR on Contracts purchased for the fiscal years ended March 31, 2020 and 2019, was 23.4% and 23.5%, respectively.
 These competitive factors continue to exist and may impact our ability to secure quality loans on our preferred terms in significant quantities.